-Your positive feelings about your child and his abilities, the experiences you provide him, and the encouragement you give him all have a major impact on his self-esteem.
+Your positive feelings about your child and abilities, the experiences you provide, and the encouragement you give your child all have a major impact on their self-esteem.

-Another way to help your child build self-esteem is letting him know what he does well.
-Help him celebrate his achievements by sharing the news with other people who are important to him.
-Call his grandparents to let them know that he got an “A” on a math test or that he just earned his green belt in karate.
+Another way to help your child build self-esteem is letting them know what they does well.
+Help your child celebrate achievements by sharing the news with other people who are important to them.
 Sighted children see their good work posted on bulletin boards, and they see the smiles on their parents’ faces at school awards ceremonies.
-Your child may not be able to see these visual cues confirming that he’s done well.
-Be sure to let him know by words and gestures how proud you are of him.
-Recognition from you and other family members can increase his positive feelings about himself.
+Your child may not be able to see these visual cues confirming that they have done well.
+Be sure to let your child know by words and gestures how proud you are.
+Recognition from you and other family members can increase positive feelings about themself.

-Finally, give your child opportunities to meet other people with visual impairments.
-Having the chance to see and talk with accomplished people who are visually impaired—children his age, older children, and adults—can increase his sense of assurance about his own future.
+Finally, give your child opportunities to meet other people with blindness or low vision.
+Having the chance to see and talk with accomplished people who are visually impaired—children their age, older children, and adults—can increase your chid’s sense of assurance about their own future.